micttyoid/ludo_game/docs/rules.md

 1. If an idle pawn exists in the player's Base, the player may enter it and take another roll.

-2. One of the player's forwardable pawn(s) on square by six and take another roll.
+2. Forward one of the player's forwardable pawn(s) on square by six and take another roll.

-3. One of the player's forwardable Doubled(s) by three and take another roll.
+3. Forward one of the player's forwardable Doubled(s) by three and take another roll.

-4. If the player's Base is empty and the player has neither forwardable pawn, nor forwardable Doubled, the turn is terminated and the next player takes a turn.
+4. If the player's Base is empty and the player has neither forwardable pawn, nor forwardable Doubled, the player takes the third(last) roll.

 If a player makes a die of six, **a third time** in its turn, the turn is terminated and the next player takes a turn.

 ## Doubled